 Things to Consider Before Investing in Automated Sanctions Screening Solutions

-Businesses considering choosing the best sanctions screening solution or upgrading their existing programmes should consider the following points:
+Businesses considering choosing the best sanctions screening solution or upgrading their existing programs should consider the following points:

 - How easy will it integrate into the company’s existing systems?

-- Will a new training programme be required for compliance teams?
+- Will a new training program be required for compliance teams?